apache/nuttx/Documentation/platforms/x86_64/intel64/boards/qemu-intel64/index.rst

 Real machine
 ============

-This port should work on real x86-64 machine with a proper CPU.
+This port can work on real x86-64 machine with a proper CPU.
 The mandatory CPU features are:

-* TSC DEADLINE or APIC timer
+* TSC DEADLINE or APIC timer or HPET
 * PCID
 * X2APIC
+* legacy serial port support or PCI serial card (AX99100 only supported now)

 WARNING: IF you use TSC DEADLINE, make sure that your CPU's TSC DEADLINE timer is not buggy!